galaxyproject/galaxy-hub/content/events/gcc2022/index.md

     <img src="/images/events/gcc2022/gianmauro-slice.jpg" class="card-img-top" alt="Present at GCC2022" />
     <div class="card-header">Abstracts</div>

-**Share your work!**  There is no better place than GCC2022 to share your progress and challenges in doing and supporting data-intesive science.
+**Share your work!**  There is no better place than GCC2022 to share your progress and challenges in doing and supporting data-intensive science.
 GCC2022 is soliciting long talks, lightning talks, poster presentations, and demo presentations.  **See the [Abstracts page](/events/gcc2022/abstracts/)** for details.

   </div>